Skip to main content

 What is slate blue?

 Slate blue is a color combination between light gray and a muted blue or periwinkle tone.
 This shade is often washed out and leans toward the cooler end of the color spectrum.
-Gentle and serene, this hue offers a sense of tranquility to the home.
+Gentle and serene, this blue shade offers a sense of tranquility to the home.
 However, depending on the tone of slate blue you choose for your space, it can sometimes be a bit moody.

 The trouble with slate blue isn’t just that it can appear washed out, cold, or dull.
 Too much slate blue in your room can cause the entire design to feel flat and distant.
 So, it’s important to understand exactly how to implement this shade into your space to take advantage of its calming ability without weighing down your overall design.